RKNF404/chromium-hardening-guide/SETUP_GUIDE.md

 For example, Arch notably offers a [flag persistence method](https://wiki.archlinux.org/title/Chromium#Configuration) for both chromium and Chrome.
 Fedora also offers a method via `/etc/chromium/chromium.conf`.
 Most other common distros like Ubuntu, Debian, Gentoo, Nix, etc. also offer methods that are either specific or similar.

 ## Windows

+Out of the box, there is really no easy way to persist flags in a way to guarentee that they will be used... but, with some reg hacking and a launch script it is possible (thanks to chrlauncher).
+\
+Using another project of mine, [chromewrapper](https://github.com/RKNF404/chromewrapper), you can persist flags, specifically for Google Chrome, but it should be trivially adjustable to any chromium-based browser.
+\
+\
+To do this project, run the install script `chromewrapperDefaultBrowser.bat`, this will add reg keys for the wrapper script to handle standard requests a browser would typically handle. (this step requires running the script as admin)
+\
+Then add `chromewrapper.bat` to `CHROMEWRAPPER_PATH` present in that script, by default it should be Chrome's binary directory (where `chrome.exe` is present), by default this should be `C:\Program Files\Google\Chrome\Application\chromewrapper.bat`.
+> [!NOTE]
+> Don't forget to update the flags present in `chromewrapper.bat`, they are not frequently updated because... lazy... see the flags and features files for this

+After this, create a desktop shotcut with the following entry:
+\
+`explorer.exe "C:\Program Files\Google\Chrome\Application\chromewrapper.bat"`
+\
+Then right click that shortcut and click `Pin To Taskbar`.
+\
+And that's it, your browser will now launch with the flags in the wrapper script whenever it is opened from the icon or invoked as a handler.
+(The shortcut can be deleted by the way, the taskbar pin will be unaffected)
+\
+\
+If you no longer wish to use the wrapper, simply run the `chromewrapperRegCleaner.reg` registry file.
+It will delete all instances where chromewrapper is a handler.
+You can also deselect it as the default browser in the settings to retain the functionality for later.

 ## MacOS